 "It will certainly be a different festival this year," Jason Bechervaise, a professor at Korea Soongsil Cyber University, told AFP.

 Organisers have also scheduled some 45 screening talks -- far fewer than normal -- but featuring only South Korean filmmakers and actors.

 South Korea imposes a strict two-week quarantine on most arrivals, making short visits impractical, so organisers have not invited foreigners -- although some will participate online.

 "We are doing our very best to offer what's most essential while following Covid-19 safety measures," BIFF programme director Nam Dong-chul told AFP.

 "We think what's most important about film festivals is to screen movies at movie theatres, as cinema is an art form that requires big screens."

 But the compromises have left some people dismayed.

 "I've attended a number of online movie talks since Covid, and I have to say they are just dreadful," said filmmaker Kim So-young, a professor who has not missed an edition of BIFF in 10 years.

-"You just can't connect with your viewers the way you do in theatres, especially after the lights are back on after a screening," she told AFP.
+"You just can't connect with your viewers the way you do in theatres, especially after the lights are back on after a screening," she said.

 "There is a very special feeling that comes from knowing that you are with people who just finished watching your film."